Erudika/scoold/README.md

 ```
 para.admins = "joe@example.com,fb:1023405345366,gh:1234124"
 ```
-The setting accepts comma-separated values of either an email address or a user identifier (the id from your social identity provider).
+Here you can enter comma-separated values of either an email address or a user identifier (the id from your social identity provider).
 This works both for new and existing Scoold users.
-If you remove users, who are already admins, from the list of admins `para.admins` they will be *demoted* to regular users.
-Similarly, existing regular users will be *promoted* to admins if the appear in the list above.
+If you remove users who are already admins from the list of admins `para.admins`, they will be *demoted* to regular users.
+Similarly, existing regular users will be *promoted* to admins if they appear in the list above.

 ## Customizing the UI